lhonardo/functional-programming-presentation/PITCHME.md

 ### Is definetely a old thing.

-> Why we only talking about it on the last years?
+> Why it is becoming more popular?

 ---

 ### In general, is slow

-* Is less efficient that a mutable way, like C or Java
+* Is less efficient than a mutable way, like C or Java
-* The computers used to be less powerful
+* In the past, computers hardwares used to be less powerful
-* The preference was to a coding style that is more friendly with computer resources
+* The preference was to a paradigm more friendly to limited computer resources

 ---